-Obtaining and maintaining one unique ID per individual customer was challenged by the traditionally siloed product divisions of the organisation, mergers and acquisitions, or simply the multi-channel, multi device engagement of a customer with the organisation.
-Those organisations that didn’t have to deal with legacy systems and technologies first, clearly had an advantage over their competition.
-Yet for most organisations merging databases and records became an 3-5+ year mission.
-And in a way, of course this never stops.
+Obtaining and maintaining one unique ID per individual customer was challenged by the traditionally siloed product divisions of the organisation, mergers and acquisitions, or simply the multi-channel, multi-device engagement of a customer with the organisation.
+Those organisations that didn’t have to deal with legacy systems and technologies first clearly had an advantage over their competition.
+Yet for most organisations merging databases and records became a 3-5+ year mission.
+And in a way, of course, this never stops.

 Getting value from analytics

 The second problem – gaining more value from the analysts and their insights – was just as complex.